 We are all reasonably familiar with the concept of property insurance, such as house and contents insurance and buildings insurance.
 But did you know that it is also possible to insure a plot of land?
 While it seems that there isn’t too much that can go wrong with a piece of land, there are issues that could end up costing you money, unless you protect yourself.

 What is land insurance?

 Land insurance is primarily designed to protect the owners of land against the financial cost of claims from anyone who accesses their land and is either injured or their property is damaged.
-This is basically public liability insurance, but by talking to an expert broker, you can also include other types of insurance in your land insurance policy.
+This is basically public liability insurance, but by talking to an expert broker, you can also include other types of insurance in your private land insurance policy.
 That could be everything from cover to protect public access, employer’s liability insurance to protect employees working on your land, cover for legal expenses and cover to protect you against material damage to walls, fences, gates and even street lighting.

 What kind of land can you protect with insurance?

 Almost any kind of land can be protected with insurance.
 One of the most popular types of land insurance is to protect private roads and accesses.
 While this may be expensive for one person to take out, if there are multiple residents or occupants then a collective policy can be arranged to protect the rights and interests of everyone.
 But other types of land can be covered too, including woodland, vacant plots, brownfield development sites and pasture.

 It’s not uncommon for landowners to admit that they’ve never considered taking out private land insurance.
 It’s only once you stop to consider the range of potential claims that could be made against you that the true benefit of this specialist cover comes to light.

 If any member of the public can make their way onto your land, you are at risk of claims being made against you – claims for personal injury or damage to property (including vehicles).